The Factors That Influence Lump-Sum Spousal Support Awards

 Between divorced and separated couples, a spousal support order is usually structured so that one spouse will pay the other on an ongoing basis, often monthly and for a term of many years (at least until there is a material change that dictates that the order should be changed).
 In other words, spousal support is paid out over time, with periodic payments made in specified amounts on a regular basis.
 The majority of spousal support orders take this form.

-However, courts have other payments structure options available to them.
+However, courts have other payment structure options available to them.
 Somewhat less common is an award calling for a single, lump-sum payment, which is specifically authorized under section 33(9) of the Ontario Family Law Act.

 In an Ontario Court of Appeal decision called Davis v.
 Crawford, the factors and principles that favour a court making (or not making) such an award were considered.
 As part of the overarching concern over whether the paying spouse can make a lump-sum payment without undermining his or her self-sufficiency, the court must consider (among other things):